natcap/invest/README.rst

-        --system-site-packages \  # Grant the new env access to the system python --with-invest \           # Install natcap.invest to the new repo --envdir=$ENV             # Create the env at this dir. source $ENV/bin/activate
+        --system-site-packages \  # Grant the new env access to the system python --with-invest \           # Install natcap.invest to the new repo --envdir=$ENV             # Create the env at this dir.
+        -r requirements-docs.txt  # Install the docs requirements as well. source $ENV/bin/activate
     paver build_docs